 Conference Room Guidelines

 - To ensure availability, reservations should be submitted one week prior to the event.
-Any cancellations should be placed within 48 hours of the scheduled event.

 - Users are expected to leave the premises in a neat, undamaged, and orderly condition.
 The condition of the space will be evaluated after each event.
 All areas must be clean with no damage or missing equipment.
 Should users violate this condition, room reservation privileges may be revoked.